Sudoblark/Butterchase/readme.md

 - [ ] Add random map generation with options above
 - [x] Add goUp and goDown options on levels to allow 2D navigation
 - [x] Also add goUp and goDown as recognise commands
-- [ ] Add checker to base level that determines if player is on a tile with an enemy
+- [x] Add checker to base level that determines if player is on a tile with an enemy
-- [ ] If on tile with enemy then randomly generate one with the appropriate type
+- [x] If on tile with enemy then randomly generate one with the appropriate type

+#### Error handling
+- [ ] Limit len of name so menu doesn't break

+#### Levels
+- [ ] Add logic for if player moves to exit
+- [ ] Add in some way to have different NAT1 possibilities depending on the level
+- [ ] Add more dice rolls to allow bad and good things to happen more option

+#### Traps
 - [ ] Add checker to base level that determines if player is on tile with trap
 - [ ] Each level to contain trap method that has a list of traps and dice rolls to determine if player is "hit" by said trap
 - [ ] New trap base class with different types deviating from this to allow maximum future-proofing
 - [ ] Traps to have "visible" property, if visible then play can see.
 E.G. a great big hole in the group is pretty obvious

+#### Inventory System
+- [ ] Add evade mechanic
+- [ ] Add base/adjusted attack to all characters
+- [ ] Create weapons and armour for each enemy class
+- [ ] Have enemies equip random weapons and armour on spawn
+- [ ] Create player weapons and armour
-- [ ] Add inventory system to allow player to have:
+- [ ] Add weapons and armour to chests
-    Armour
-    Weapons
-    Potions
 - [ ] Each level to have list of possible treasure and dice rolls to determine what player recieved.
 If on a treasure tile the player always gets an item from a randomly generated list appropriate for the level
+- [ ] Use weapon and armour flavour text where appropriate
 - [ ] 1 in 100 chance for treasure to be cursed and spawn a new enemy type of demon

+#### Companion System
-- [ ] Add in some way to have different NAT1 possibilities depending on the level
+- [ ] Add mechanics for followers
-- [ ] Add more dice rolls to allow bad and good things to happen more option
+- [ ] Add charm option to try and convince an enemy to become your follower
-- [ ] Limit len of name so menu doesn't break
-- [ ] Add logic for if player moves to exit

-### Inventory System
-- [ ] Add evade mechanic
+- [ ] Other followers are spawned during random events

+#### Shop system
-- [ ] Add base/adjusted attack to all characters
+- [ ] Add a cute dog that you can buy things from

+#### Random events
+- [ ] When exiting a level have random events that may happen, requiring player input, before moving on to next level

 ## Acknowledgements
 - Robert Charles Levett-Millett for lending his creative writting to character names and level descriptions